get_post_modified_time()

 Hooks from the function

-.
-Formatted date string or Unix timestamp if $format is 'U' or 'G'.
+String|Int|false.
+The date in the specified format or Unix timestamp if $id is 'U' or 'G'.
 False on failure.

 Usage

-get_post_modified_time( $format, $gmt, $post, $translate );
+get_post_modified_time( $d, $gmt, $post, $translate );

-- $format(string)
+- $d(string)

-Default: 'U' - $gmt(true|false)
+Default: 'U' - $gmt(boolean)

-Default: false - $post(int|WP_Post)
+Default: false - $post(int/WP_Post)

-- Whether to translate the time string.
+- Whether to translate the specified format.
+Strings like November, Saturday are translated.

 Default: false